-Here at Musicians’ Corner there are several decades of journalistic experience of music articles present, behind the scenes.
+Here at Musicians’ Corner there are several decades' worth of music business insight and journalistic experience of music articles present, behind the scenes.
 And one thing is clear as day after meeting performers, at every possible juncture in their careers, for that long: It is hazardous for the development of an artist’s career if it is a challenge to check the box for ‘He is a likeable person” (expressed in the British English that we speak here).

 The truth is that so many put in the hours.
 So many have the talent.
 So many are just the right artist for the spot.